 (b) A report must state or contain a listing of the assets of the estate under the conservator's control and a listing of the receipts, disbursements, and distributions during the reporting period.

 (d) A conservator shall report to the court in writing within 30 days of the occurrence of any of the events listed in this paragraph.
 The conservator must report any of the occurrences in this paragraph and follow the same reporting requirements in this paragraph for any employee of the conservator responsible for exercising powers and duties under the conservatorship.
-A copy of the report must be provided to the protected person and to interested persons of record with the court.
+A copy of the report must be provided to the person subject to conservatorship and to interested persons of record with the court.
 A conservator shall report when:

 (1) the conservator is removed for cause from serving as a guardian or conservator, and if so, the case number and court location;